bookofproofs/bookofproofs.github.io/_sources/history/19th-century/hertz-gustav.md

 **Gustav Hertz** was a German physicist and Nobel Prize winner for his work on inelastic electron collisions in gases.

 ### Mathematical Profile (Excerpt):
-* Gustav Hertz (senior) was a lawyer who was one of the brothers of Heinrich Hertz, the discoverer of wireless waves, who also has a biography in this archive.
-* Gustav, the subject of this biography, attended the Johanneum Gymnasium in Hamburg as his famous uncle had done about thirty years earlier.
 * As was the custom with German students at this time, Hertz did not complete his studies at a single university, but moved around to sample the best of a number of institutions.
 * After Göttingen, Hertz moved to Munich where he studied at the university before moving to the University of Berlin in 1909 to study for his doctorate.
 * In 1913 Hertz was appointed as an Assistant in Physics at the University of Berlin.